emca-it/Energy-Log-Server-6.x/04-00-00-Visualizations/04-00-00-Visualizations.md

 ## Sharing dashboards ##

-The dashboard can be share with other Energy Logserver users as well as on any page - by placing a snippet of code.
-Provided that it cans retrieve information from Energy Logserver.
+The dashboard can be share with other Energy Log Server users as well as on any page - by placing a snippet of code.
+Provided that it cans retrieve information from Energy Log Server.

 To do this, create new dashboard or open the saved dashboard and click on the "Share" to the top of the page.
 A window